 Any activity that might interfere with the natural function of any geothermal feature or hydraulically linked aquifer in Yellowstone National Park should be avoided.
 When current science and technology cannot provide absolute assurance regarding the effect of a proposed action on geothermal resources in Yellowstone Park, then that activity should be prohibited on federal land and private lands with federal mineral rights.

 The Bureau of Land Management is accepting comments on its proposal through this coming Monday, August 13th.
 If you care about protecting Yellowstone’s unique geothermal features, you can learn more at this site.
-You can weigh in by sending an email to .
+You can weigh in by sending an email to email@example.com.
 Below are some talking points you might want to consider:

 1) Any activity that might interfere with the natural function of any geothermal feature or hydraulically linked aquifer in Yellowstone Park should be avoided.
 When current science and technology cannot provide absolute assurance regarding the effect of a proposed action on geothermal resources in Yellowstone Park, then that activity should be prohibited on federal land and private lands with federal mineral rights.